Skip to main content

 Each part of the name tells you something important about the file.
 Let’s break it down:

-The version number helps you keep track of the files, and any changes afterwards.
+The Variation number helps you keep track of the unique design files submitted by the designer

 2. Size or Dimensions